 In accordance with SEC rules, audit partners are subject to rotation requirements to limit the number of consecutive years an individual partner may provide service to our Company.
-For lead audit partners, the maximum number of consecutive years of service in that capacity is five years; most recently, the lead audit partner transitioned at the end of fiscal 2022.
+For lead audit partners, the maximum number of consecutive years of service in that capacity is five years.
 The process for consideration and selection of HPE's lead audit partner pursuant to this rotation policy involves a comprehensive interview process in which management and the chair of the Audit Committee participate.